 So there’s an irony: delicate, thoughtful and minuscule touching around the entrance of the anus is exquisitely pleasurable, and also emotionally very moving.
 It takes us back to our youngest self.
 Yet when people think of anal pleasure, they tend to think of anal sex, which often is far from pleasurable, indeed often painful, due to people’s selfishness and ignorance.
 But I don’t think this is an accident: one of the curses of patriarchy is that it splits our pleasure giving organs artificially into Male and Female.
-And because we all have anuses, our common humanity is kept at bay by thinking of the anus only in terms of penetration, not capacity for feeling, which is part of our common humanity.
+It puts a major block on the development of sexual empathy.
+And because we all have anuses, our common humanity is kept at bay by thinking of the anus only in terms of penetration, not capacity for feeling, which is at the heart of all of us.

-So how would a session potentially including anal touch work?
+So what would a session potentially including anal touch work involve?
 Well, firstly we would agree the boundaries for what I would do, which I would not go beyond.
-Second, we would start with a long, slow, relaxing and connecting whole body massage, accompanied by suitable music, which would enable you to completely attend, without worry, to what you were actually experiencing, to drop into a slightly trance like state, where you are very awake yet very relaxed, just attending to what you are feeling, and the outside world can drop away.
+Second, we would start with a long, slow, relaxing and connecting whole body massage, which would enable you to completely focus, without worry, on what you were actually experiencing, to drop into a slightly trance like state, where you are very awake yet very relaxed, just attending to what you are feeling, and the outside world can drop away.
 When it comes to contact with the anus, it’s really important to be led by the body, and not to force anything, or proceed along a prearranged plan.
 What you want next should always be the result of what your body is feeling now, and where it wants to go next.
 And perhaps I should stop there, because there isn’t a standard way to experience this, only the unique way of each person, but if you want to know more, please get in touch.

-If you’re interested but aren’t located in Scotland or are within easy reach of me here in Glasgow, please see my linkspage.
-This predominantly covers the U.K. only, although there are some European and American practitioners there, so if you are further afield and want a comprehensive list, you might want to try:
+If you’d prefer to work with a female practitioner, please see my links page.
+This covers the U.K. only, so if you are further afield and want a comprehensive list, you might want to try:

 The Worldwide Association of Certified Sexological Bodyworkers